wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 		"type": "gre-tunnel",
 		"gre-tunnel": {
 			"local-ip": "10.0.0.1",
-			"remote-ip": "10.0.0.2",
+			"remote-ip": "10.0.0.2"
-			"interface" : "eth1",
 			"gre-key" : "1"
 		}
 	}

-In this example, only the traffic coming from the physical interface `eth1` and belonging to the following GRE tunnel is enable to enter through such an end point: `10.0.0.1` as a source IP address, `10.0.0.2` as a destination IP address, `1` as `gre-key`.
-Similarly, all the traffic that will exit from such an end point, will be sent through the physical interface `eth1` encapsulated into the GRE tunnel defined with the parameters listed before.
-Note that all the operations needed to reproduce this behavior (e.g., create the GRE tunnel, encpusulta the traffic in the GRE tunnel) are transparently implemented by the un-orchestrator.
+In this example, only the traffic belonging to the following GRE tunnel is enable to enter through such an end point: `10.0.0.1` as a source IP address, `10.0.0.2` as a destination IP address, `1` as `gre-key`.
+Similarly, all the traffic that will exit from such an end point, will be encapsulated into the GRE tunnel defined with the parameters listed before.
+Note that all the operations needed to reproduce this behavior (e.g., create the GRE tunnel, encpusulate the traffic in the GRE tunnel) are transparently implemented by the un-orchestrator.

-A complete example that shows the usage of the `gre-tunnel` endpoint is the following, in which the endpoint is associated with the physical port `eth1` and with the following GRE tunnel: source IP `10.0.0.1`, destination IP `10.0.0.2"`, GRE key `1`.
-The traffic coming from this endpoint is then provided to the `firewall` VNF, and then leaves the UN again through the `gre-tunnel` endpoint.
+A complete example that shows the usage of the `gre-tunnel` endpoint is the following, in which the endpoint is assocaited with the following GRE tunnel: source IP `10.0.0.1`, destination IP `10.0.0.2"`, GRE key `1`.
+The traffic coming from this endpoint is provided to the `firewall` VNF, and then leaves the UN again through the `gre-tunnel` endpoint.

  	{
 		"forwarding-graph":